ewels/CPT-Bootstrap-Carousel/README.md

 Changelog
 ---------
+* __1.8.1__
+	* Bugfix.
+Apologies to anyone who ran into it and thanks to kylewhenderson for the spot.
 * __1.8__
 	* Bumped "tested with" up to `WP 4.0`
 	* Added new plugin icon and updated the banner + screenshots